-If you’re serious about working out at home, then you’re going to want some form of power rack or squat rack in your gym in order to get the most out of those workouts.
-You’ll need somewhere to rack the bar for overheard presses and heavy squats, and you’ll also want something with spotters for your bench press and back squat so you can safely go heavy when alone.
-You absolutely need a pull-up bar, and that’s already built into a power rack.
-So, call it a power rack, power cage, or squat rack; call it whatever you want just so long as you own one.
+If you’re serious about working out at home, then you’re going to want some form of power rack or squat rack in your garage gym in order to get the most out of those workouts.
+You’ll need somewhere to rack the bar for overhead presses and heavy squats, and you will need something with safety spotters for when you bench press and squat so you can confidently go heavy when alone.
+You also need a pull-up bar, and those are already built into a power rack.
+So, call it a power rack or power cage or squat rack; call it whatever you want; just so long as you own one.

-When it comes to buying power racks, there are many different manufacturers and many levels of quality available.
-Some racks have tons of available features and add on accessories, and some have very few.
-There are features you know you want, and there will also be things you may not have thought of yet.
-I’m going to show you a bunch of different power racks, cages, and squat stands in this article, and also give you some things to watch out for when shopping for one, all with the goal of improving the chances that you get everything you want the first time around.
+When it comes to buying power racks there are many different manufacturers and varying levels of quality available.
+Some racks have tons of available features and add on options, and some have very few.
+There will be features you know you want, and there will also be things you may not have thought of yet.
+I’m going to show you a lot of different power racks, cages, and squat stands in this article, and also give you some things to watch out for when shopping for one; all with the goal of improving the chances of you getting what you want & need the first time around.

 Things to consider when buying a power rack

-- Will the rack fit? – Make sure that not only the floor space is available for it, but make sure you don’t buy a rack higher than your ceiling will comfortably allow.
-Remember to factor in head clearance space for pull-ups.
+- Will the rack fit? – Check not only for the necessary floor space, but also make sure to not choose a rack higher than your ceiling will comfortably allow.
+Remember to factor in head clearance for pull-ups.

-- Will it really fit though? – Also consider the equipment space needed.
-Are you left with any space around the perimeter of the rack?
-Can you move around the rack to load the bar?
+- Will it really fit? – Also consider the equipment space needed.
+Are you left with ample space around the perimeter of the rack?
+Can you move around the rack to load/unload the bar?
 Will the bar rub against the wall?
-Olympic barbells are over 7′ long, so measure twice.
+Remember that Olympic bar are over 7′ long.

-- Does the manufacturer offer the accessories you want? – Who cares which add ons they have if they don’t have the ones you want.
-Some have dozens of accessories, some have only a few, and the worst have none.
-In some cases, accessories work among different brands.
+- Does the manufacturer offer the accessories you want? – Doesn’t matter how many accessories they have if they don’t have the ones you care about.
+Some have dozen of accessories, some have only a few, and the worst have none.
+In a number of cases the accessories are cross-compatible.

-- Is it the right size? – If you’re a tall guy, don’t buy a short rack.
-If you’re unusually short, don’t buy a rack that has a pull up bar 9 feet off the ground.
-Consider all the dimensions: the depth (the space between uprights where the bar will travel), the height, and the width (the opening).
-Generally the cheaper the rack, the shorter and narrower it is.
+- Is it the right size? – If you’re a tall guy, don’t buy an 85″ high rack.
+If you’re unusually short maybe don’t buy a 108″ high rack.
+Consider all the dimensions; depth (the space between uprights where the bar will travel), the height, and the width.
+Generally the less it costs (the cheaper the rack), the shorter and narrower it is.

 - Does the rack offer anchor holes? – There are only a handful of power racks that are not intended to be anchored to the foundation or a lifting platform.
 If you perform kipping pull-ups or want to attach a dip station, you should probably make sure you can anchor the rack down somehow.

 - Is the rack easy to use and adjust? – Some standard equipment is annoying to use.
 For instance, the pin and pipe safety system is what you get with a number of racks by default.
-It’s slow and horrible to use, and you will probably upgrade sooner rather than later to spotter arms or straps.
-It may be cheaper to select the option you prefer when you buy rather than adding it later.
+It’s slow and horrible to use, and you will probably upgrade sooner rather than later to spotter arms, straps, or drop-ins.
+It’s usually cheaper to select the options that you prefer when you buy rather than adding it later.

-- Does the rack have a stabilizer? – Again, most racks are intended to be anchored down.
-Despite that fact, some racks have a stabilizer bar that runs along the bottom backside of the rack that keeps the rack stable when it’s not anchored.
+- Does the rack have a stabilizer? – Most power racks are designed to be anchored down.
+Despite that fact, some racks have a stabilizer that runs along the bottom rear of the rack that keeps the rack stable when it’s not anchored.
 These bars are a hindrance and get in the way of both your feet and your bench.
-Make sure this bar is either not present, is removable, or is thin enough to almost be flush with the ground.
-The image below is Rogue’s stabilizer and it’s both optional and removable; as it should be.
+Make sure this stabilizer is either not present, is removable, or is thin enough to almost be flush with the ground.

 - How is it shipped?
 Make sure the parts fit where you want to assemble it.
 Some racks are in pieces, others are completely welded except for the crossmembers.
-Will you be able to get those parts through doorways, curved stairs, narrow hallways, etc?
+Are you able to get those parts through doorways, curved stairs, narrow hallways, etc?

 - How much is shipping?
-Racks are big and heavy and expensive to ship, and they almost always ship via LTL freight.
+Racks are big, heavy, and can be expensive to ship, and they tend to ship LTL freight.
 You may find one with a price you like but the rack costs half as much more just to ship.
 Some retailers ship certain units for free.
-Check that shipping rate before you get too attached to any particular rack.
+Double check on that shipping rate before you get too attached to any particular rack.